NLnetLabs/routinator/doc/manual/source/interactive.rst

 :option:`--verbose` and :option:`--quiet` options.
 To learn more about what kind of information returned, refer to the :doc:`logging` section.

+If you have enabled :ref:`advanced-features:bgpsec` and/or
+:ref:`advanced-features:aspa` validation, in some output formats the amount data can be quite overwhelming.
+You can exclude specific data types for the output with the :option:`--no-route-origins`, :option:`--no-router-keys` and the :option:`--noaspas` options.

+.. versionchanged:: 0.13.0
+   Allow excluding specific data from the output.

 Query Options
 -------------